mnlipp/VM-Operator/controller.md

 generates it from the CRD's `resourceVersion`.
 If `.metaData.local-hostname` is not defined, the controller adds this property using the value from `metadata.name`.

+Note that there is no schema definition available for `.userData`.
+Whatever is defined in the CRD is copied to the corresponding cloud-init file without any checks.
+(The introductory comment `#cloud-config` required in that file is generated automatically by the runner.)

 ## Further reading